-Incubator Start-Up

-With the incubator properly installed and connected to power, the humidity pan filled, and the unit connected to gas supplies, system setpoints can be entered.
-The following setpoints can be entered in Set mode: Temperature, Overtemperature and CO2.
+Incubator Start-Up With the incubator properly installed and connected to power, the humidity pan filled, and the unit connected to gas supplies, system setpoints can be entered.
+The following setpoints can be entered in Set mode: Temperature, Overtemperature and CO 2 .
 To enter Set mode, press the Mode key until the Set indicator lights.
 Press the right and/or left arrow keys until the proper parameter appears in the message center.
 See Chart 1-1 for more detail.

-Setting the Operating Temperature

-Model 310 Series incubators have an operating temperature range of 10°C to 50°C, depending on ambient temperature.
-The incubator is shipped from the factory with a temperature setpoint of 10°C. At this setting, all heaters are turned off.
-To change the operating temperature setpoint:

-- 1. Press the Mode key until the Set indicator lights. - 2.
-Press the right arrow until "Temp XX.X" is displayed in the message center. - 3.
-Press the up/down arrow key until the desired temperature setpoint is displayed. - 4.
-Press Enter to save the setpoint. - 5.
-Press the Mode key until the Run indicator lights for Run mode or press the right/left arrow keys to go to next/previous parameter.
+Caution It is the responsibility of the user to validate the proper operation of each incubator in their specific application(s) with respect to unit location, operating environment, and settings. ▲ Setting the Operating Temperature Model 310 Series incubators have an operating setpoint temperature range of $10^{\circ}$ C to $50^{\circ}$ C, depending on ambient temperature.
+The incubator can only accurately control temperature as low as +5C above ambient unless it has been installed with the cooling coil option at the factory which allows the incubator to run at lower temperatures.
+See Cooling Coil, Section 6.
+The incubator is shipped from the factory with a temperature setpoint of $10^{\circ}$ C. At this setting, all heaters and alarms are turned off.
+To change the operating temperature setpoint: 1.
+Press the Mode key until the Set indicator lights.
+2. Press right arrow until "TEMP XX.XC" is displayed in message center.
+3. Press up/down arrow until desired temperature setpoint is displayed.
+4. Press Enter to save the setpoint.
+5. Press the Mode key until the Run indicator lights for Run mode or press the right/left arrow keys to go to next/previous parameter.
+Setting the Overtemp Setpoint Caution In the event that the heaters are locked on as a result of a failure in the main temperature control, the independent overtemp circuit is designed as a safety to protect the incubator only.
+It is not intended to protect or limit the maximum temperature of the cell cultures or customer's equipment inside the incubator if an overtemp condition occurs.
+The incubator is equipped with an independent circuit that monitors the air temperature in the cabinet.
+Should the main temperature control fail, the overtemp circuit will disconnect power to all heaters when the chamber temperature reaches the Overtemp setpoint.
+When the chamber temperature falls below the Overtemp setpoint, the overtemp circuit will reconnect power to all heaters.
+An incubator operating in the overtemp condition will maintain the chamber temperature approximately 1°C around Overtemp setpoint.

-Setting the Overtemp Setpoint
+Setting the Overtemp Setpoint (continued)